remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 end function
 ```

-In a browser, the `get_next_message` could be the user moving the mouse, or clicking, or an XHR request completing, or a render, or some JavaScript being run.
+In a browser, the `get_next_message` could be the user clicking the mouse, or an XHR request completing, or a render, or some JavaScript being run.
 The point being is that the loop waits for a task, then processes that task.

 This is where node.js makes concurrent requests (i.e. holding 100s if not 1000s of open connections to clients) easy.

-### Hello world of real time
+### helloworld.js of streaming servers

 As Ryan demoed in his talk 5 years ago, the code following is the simple proof that comet servers are incredibly simple with Node.
 The key with the server side is being able to hang inbound requests *whilst* also getting on with other work, like accepting more inbound requests.